-November 23, 2009 – Pim Koopman was born in Hilversum on March 11th 1953.
+November 23, 2009 – Pim Koopman was born in Hilversum, the Netherlands on March 11th 1953.
 In 1972 he co-founded the progressive rock band Kayak along with Ton Scherpenzeel, Johan Slager and Max Werner.

 He left the band in 1976 because of health reasons and some issues with the band manager and went on to become a record producer, and was successful with acts such as Maywood, Petra Berger, Valensia and Robby Valentine.